ubsuny/vibrational-motion-CP2P2024/Explanation of Physics.md

 ![Plot for peak 4](https://github.com/ubsuny/vibrational-motion-CP2P2024/blob/main/average%20plot%20for%20the%20frequency%20range%2066%20to%2068.png)

-# Disscussion of the graph not done yet.
-Also need to do the same calculation using principal component analysis.
+#  Also need to do the same calculation for the result of principal component analysis.